 The Company has incurred operating losses and negative cash flows from operations since its inception and expects to continue to generate operating losses for the foreseeable future.
 The Company's ultimate success depends on the outcome of its research and development activities as well as the ability to commercialize the Company's product candidates.
 The Company is subject to a number of risks including, but not limited to, the need to obtain adequate additional funding for the ongoing and planned clinical development of its product candidates.
 Due to the numerous risks and uncertainties associated with pharmaceutical products and development, the Company is unable to accurately predict the timing or amount of funds required to complete development of its product candidates, and costs could exceed the Company's expectations for a number of reasons, including reasons beyond the Company's control.
-The Company incurred net losses of \$5.2 million for the three months ended March 31, 2020 and recorded net income of \$1.4 million for the three months ended March 31, 2021.
-As of March 31, 2021, the Company had an accumulated deficit of \$93.4 million.
+The Company has incurred losses since inception and has an accumulated deficit of \$126.4 million as of September 30, 2021.

 Since inception, the Company has funded its operations primarily through the sale of equity securities.
-The Company expects that its cash, cash equivalents and short term investments as of March 31, 2021 of \$440.9 million, along with long term investments of \$32.1 million, will be sufficient to fund its operating expenses and capital expenditure requirements through at least the next twelve months from the date of issuance of these unaudited consolidated financial statements.
+The Company expects that its cash, cash equivalents, short-term investments and long-term investments as of September 30, 2021 of \$445.4 million, will be sufficient to fund its operating expenses and capital expenditure requirements through at least the next twelve months from the date of issuance of these unaudited consolidated financial statements.